plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 **Coarse**: asks about the characters' perception of whether an entity is at its initial location
 **Fine**: inquires about the entity's explicit location
-**First Order**: directly ask about a character's perception of the world
+**First Order**: directly asks about a character's perception of the world
 **Second Order**: inquires about a character's belief of another character's mental state

 In the ToM space, there is really only one prompting technique that has shown improved results over Chain of Thought (CoT) called "SimToM" [(Wilf, et al)](https://arxiv.org/pdf/2311.10227.pdf), which is a two-stage prompting framework to re-phrase the narrative through the perspective of the subject in question.
 It's this prompting method and CoT that are the only two tested against the dataset in the paper.